daostack/arc.js_legacy/docs/Home.md

 #### Minimize contract loading

-`InitializeArcJs` will load all of the wrapped Arc contracts as deployed by the running version of Arc.js.
+By default, `InitializeArcJs` will load all of the wrapped Arc contracts as deployed by the running version of Arc.js.
 As this operation can be time-consuming, you may want to tell `InitializeArcJs` to only load the contracts that you expect to use.
 The following is enough to create a new DAO with no schemes:

 ```javascript
 await InitializeArcJs({